kyleeschen1/w266_project/README.md

 # w266_project

-My final project for w266
+This is my final project submission for w266.
+The models and code can be found in baseline.ipynb.